10 Best Deeptech for December 2025

 Risk Factors

-- Project execution and supply chain risks.
+- Project execution and construction risks

 | Metric | Value |